helidon-io/helidon/docs/mp/lra.md

 3. Persist LRA managed by coordinator(default is false)
 4. Use build time Jandex index(default is false)
 <!--@mdc :: -->

-to be added manually.
+When CDI bean auto-discovery is not desired, LRA and Config CDI extensions needs to be added manually.

 HelidonTest setup with disabled discovery: